 Not far from Reykjavik itself is the trailhead to Mt.
 Esja.
 A bus can take you to where the hike starts and there’s even a cafe at the bottom if you need to load up on coffee or a bowl of lamb stew first.

-If you have packed a large majority of these activities in than the most convenient option would be to head back to Reykjavik and bed down wherever you slept your first night.
-Since today was basically an epic day trip from Reykjavik, your official Ring Road trip starts tomorrow.
+If you have packed a large majority of these activities in by now, then the most convenient option would be to head back to Reykjavik and bed down wherever you slept the first night.
+Since today was basically an epic day trip from Reykjavik, your official Ring Road journey starts tomorrow.

 Your second day on the road is going to be one of your wettest.
-Make sure to pack your windbreakers, your extra socks and your thermos of hot coffee.
+Make sure to pack your windbreakers, extra socks, and your thermos of hot coffee.
 It’s going to be chilly, a tad moist, and absolutely fantastic.

-You’ll see a lot of waterfalls on your drive around Iceland, but each one is unique.
-What is awesome about Skogafoss is the trail zig-zagging up the right side.
+You’ll see a lot of waterfalls on your drive around Iceland and each one is unique.
+What makes Skogafoss one of the best waterfalls in Iceland is the trail zig-zagging up the right side.

-The view from the platform at the top is pretty impressive.
-You can always walk right up to the falls from the bottom if you are feeling lazy.
-Try to hit this place early.
+The view from the platform at the top is pretty impressive but, if’s been raining a lot, the way may be a bit precarious.
+You can always walk right up to the falls from the bottom if you’re not in the climbing mood.